|Funded by Offices of Special Education Programs; State Personnel Development Grant (SPDG)|

 |FY 2012 Grant Performance Report|

-We are pleased to announce the posting of the application for Cohort 4 Next Steps NH High School Pilot Sites on February 1, 2016.
-The Next Steps NH project provides the selected applicants professional development and coaching to implement evidenced-based transition practices for the purpose of increasing the number of students with disabilities, and students at risk of dropping out who are college and career ready in New Hampshire.
-Some of the practices will involve family engagement strategies and increasing the use of Extended Learning Opportunities (ELOs).
-In addition, pilot sites will also have the option of implementing Rehabilitation for Empowerment, Natural supports, Education, and Work (RENEW).
-To help guide school districts through the application process, there will be informational webinars available.
-Interested applicants can choose to attend one of the following dates:
+We are excited to welcome the fourth and final Cohort of schools to the Next Steps NH project!
+The new Cohort will join current Cohort schools in receiving professional development and coaching to implement evidenced-based transition practices for the purpose of increasing the number of students with disabilities, and students at risk of dropping out who are college and career ready in New Hampshire.
+Practices will include family engagement strategies, increasing the use of Extended Learning Opportunities (ELOs), RENEW - Rehabilitation for Empowerment, Natural supports, Education, and Work and various trainings highlighting different aspects of effective transition planning.

 Cohort 1 Schools:

 Cohort 2 Schools:

 Cohort 3 Schools:

 Cohort 4 Schools:

 The Next Steps NH project provides professional development and coaching to selected New Hampshire high schools for the purpose of increasing the graduation rate of students with disabilities, and students at risk.
 This is done through the implementation of evidence-informed transition planning practices that help students prepare for college, career and adult life.
 This website is part of the project and will house all tools and resources developed as part of the project.